315+ Telescopes Ranked

 Recommended Product Badge

 The ES 10” is a very portable and lightweight telescope thanks to the truss-style construction, while still being able to handle heavy eyepieces and accessories.
 It is a relatively high-end telescope at a great price point, stripped of everything except the bare essentials it needs to function.
 However, it is a bit like buying a base-model supercar while learning to drive.
 You’ll be rewarded with great performance, but the scope has a bit of a learning curve, and there’s a lot of shopping to do before you can utilize it effectively.
+While it is the best in its class short of purchasing a premium custom instrument, beginners might want to stick to a simpler instrument with fewer frills.

 Buy from Recommended Retailer